NAC (acetylcysteine) Disease Interactions

 There are 4 disease interactions with NAC (acetylcysteine):

-Acetylcysteine (Includes NAC) ↔ hepatic encephalopathy
+Acetylcysteine (applies to NAC) hepatic encephalopathy

 The use of acetylcysteine should be discontinued in patients with encephalopathy due to hepatic failure to avoid further administration of nitrogenous substances.